baskren/AssetBuilder/ReadMe.md

 Note that **AssetBuilder** will inspect the `.csproj` file in the folder you choose to verify it is a Xamarin platform project for the type of platform (Android, iOS, UWP) choosen.
 If it isn't, it will present to you an alert describing what it couldn't verify.

+Also, you don't have to pick all three platforms.
+If you only want to generate assets for your Android project, then just pick the Android project folder.

 Once you have choosen the folder(s) for the platform project(s) for which you want to generate assets, next, choose the SVG files for the assets (icons and/or splash screens) you want to generate.
 In this example, we'll tap on the **Icon SVG** field in the **App Icons** section to get a file picker.

 ![file picker](Assets/ScreenShots/ScreenShot4.png)

-In the above screen shot, the file picker layout was changed to **Icons** in order to view thumbnails of each SVG.
+In the above screen shot, the file picker layout was changed to an icon view in order to be able to see thumbnails of each SVG.

+Like the project folders, you don't have to pick SVG files for both types of icons and splash screens.
+If you just want to generate icons, you can leave the other SVGs fields empty and it won't generate them.

 You can also click on the color swaths to edit the **Background Color** for the **App Icons** and the **Splash Screens / UWP Logos**.

 ![color editor](Assets/ScreenShots/ScreenShot3.png)

-Use the ***use for iOS/Droid*** check box to choose which **Splash Screen** SVG file will be used to generate the iOS and Android splash screen images.
+If you have both a square and a rectangular splash screen SVG, you can use the ***use for iOS/Droid*** check box to choose which of those SVG files will be used to generate the iOS and Android splash screen images.

 Once a minimal combination of platform project folders and SVG files has been choosen, the **[Generate Icons]** and/or **[Generate Splash Screens]** buttons will be enabled.